philosucker/Texture-Holdem/README.md

 #### I made reference for you:) Please refer to the documents in [docs](https://github.com/philosucker/Text_Holdem/tree/main/docs) directory
 ---
 ## Development Log
+10.17.2024
+- Completed design of Table scene

 10.16.2024
 - Completed design of Lobby scene

 10.08.2024
 - Improvement of server routers for WebGL Builds